 Sustainable waste management

-Waste means any substance or object which the holder discards, intends or is required to discard.
-Any object and substance, the collection, transport and treatment of which is necessary for the protection of public interest shall also be regarded as waste.
+Waste means any substance or object which its holder discards, intends to discard or is required to discard.

 Principles of waste management

 Waste management is based on the observance of environmental protection principles laid down by law which governs the protection of the environment, and the EU acquis, the principles of international environmental law and scientific knowledge, the world’s best practices and professional rules, and in particular the following principles:

 - ‘the polluter pays principle’ — the waste producer, the former waste holder or the waste holder bears the costs of waste management measures and is financially responsible for enforcing resolution actions because of the damage caused or likely to be caused by waste;

 - ‘the proximity principle’ — the treatment of waste must take place in the appropriate facility or plant located as close as possible to the place of origin of the waste, taking account of economic efficiency and environmental acceptability;

 - ‘the principle of self-sufficiency’ — waste management shall be carried out in a self-sufficient manner by enabling independent achievement of statutory targets at state level, taking into account geographical circumstances or the need for specific facilities for specific categories of waste; and

 - ‘traceability principle’ — determination of the origin of waste by product, packaging and producer of the product, as well as the possession of that waste including treatment.

 In order to prevent the generation of waste and to implement waste management regulations and policies, priority ranking for waste management shall be applied, namely: